lars-sorgalla/data-eng-zoomcamp-2023/README.md

 jobparams.toml are located). give it exactly the name `gcp_keys.json`.

 # Running the Code
+*Note: these instructions are used for macOS/Linux/WSL, for Windows it may differ*
 1. Clone this repository
 2. `cd` into the root directory of this project
 3. create a virtual environment using your platform specific syntax.
 For macOS this is